guilhermeUpToTask/TaskWiseFinancesFront/fixes_roadmap.md

 ## Require to implement expanses and income connections - done
 ## Require to fetch wallet - done
 ## Require to fetch warnings- done
-## Require to Develop Landing Page - next
+## Require to Develop Landing Page - done
 ## Require to delete Annotation - done

-# When Requires are completed we will try to implement deployment
+# When Requires are completed we will try to implement deployment - done

 ## Need to Refresh Token if recive 401 unautorized from back if already logged in - done
-## Need To create a global http error handling
+## Need To create a global http error handling -- need to learn
 ## Need to implement custom hooks to handle usequery hooks - next
 ## Need to create skeleton loading
 ## Need to create two differents forms for edit and create annotation